Sherman Billingsley: Life and career

+Billingsley was a friend of mafia boss Frank Costello, who patronized the Stork.
+On one occasion Costello gave Billingsley $100,000 to hold for him while he was out of the country for a time.
+Instead Billingsley spent the money to keep the club afloat, he barely managed to recoup the amount before Costello returned.
+According to Billingsley's daughter Costello expected this and intended to do him a favor.
+He was also a close friend of FBI director J. Edgar Hoover, who regularly patronized the club.
+Hoover was somewhat embarrassed by his association with Billingsley when it was revealed following a shooting incident Bllingsley was involved in, that he had used Hoover as a reference for his gun permit.

 One of Billingsley's mistresses in the late 1930s was actress Ethel Merman.
 His nephew, Glenn Billingsley, was married to Leave It to Beaver actress Barbara Billingsley, not to be confused with Sherman Billingsley's daughter Barbara, who like his other children, sometimes was figured in publicity about the nightclub.

 Billingsley married Hazel Donnelly (1902–1991) on August 25, 1924, and they had three daughters, Jacqueline (Rorke, 1926–1998), Barbara (Mohler, ~1936–2010), and Shermane (1944–2023).